 Industries using the hard-facing process include, but are not limited to farming, construction, manufacturing, agriculture and earth-moving.

-Drilling tips, ground-engaging equipment, feed mixer knives (pictured above), power blades and ripper boots are just an example of equipment that is subjected to the hard-facing process.
+Drilling tips, No. A74 points, ultra wings, wombat points, post hole digger tips, dart sweeps, feed mixer knives (pictured above), stirrers, agitators, power blades, debarking blades, ploughing equipment, granulating system technology, excavator buckets and ripper boots are just an example of equipment that is subjected to the hard-facing process.